Minty-cyber/Minty-Cyber/README.md

 - 🔭 I'm currently diving into projects that redefine how users engage with digital platforms.

-- 🌱 I’m currently exploring LangChain.
+- 🌱 I’m currently exploring Go.
+Soon to become a Gopher.

 - 👯 I’m looking to collaborate on cool Django and Python projects.